 Back in the late 1980s, when I was first a Christian, I used to suffer from worries of various kinds that were quite intense at times.
-On a number of occasions I mentioned this to older Christians, who gave me advice about what they thought I should do.
+On a number of occasions, I mentioned this to older Christians, who gave me advice about what they thought I should do.
 This helped a little, but it didn’t seem to go very far towards solving the problem.

 Over time, what I came to realize was that those worries were due in large part to the direct attacks of evil spirits against me.
 Once I became aware of this, I found that I was much more able to deal with similar situations that arose.

-Looking back, I can see that in Scotland at that time there was a serious lack of ability among God’s people as regards spiritual warfare in general.
+Looking back, I can see that in Scotland at that time there was a severe lack of ability among God’s people as regards spiritual warfare in general.
 The whole subject was rarely mentioned, and few Christians seemed to know anything about it.
-Today, I think things are a bit better, but this is still an area of great weakness in the church here.
+Today, I think things are a bit better, but this is still an area of significant weakness in the church here.
 There are many devout, born-again Christians in this part of the world who have no real awareness of how to engage in hand-to-hand combat with demonic powers.
 My impression of other countries is that in some places there is more of an understanding of these things.
-But I am sure that in many areas of the world the church has not even grasped the basics.
+But I am sure that in many areas of the world, the church has not even grasped the basics.

 In this article I want to say a little about basic spiritual warfare, giving some of my own experiences.
 I hope that by doing so I might be able to help other Christians enter into this combat.